johnwcowan/r7rs-work/ProcessesCowan.md

 rather than waiting for the process to complete.

 These should all work correctly on children of the calling process.
-They can be performed on other processes by groveling in the `/proc` file system;
+They can be performed on other process objects by groveling in the `/proc` file system;
 if that is unavailable (as on MacOS), `#f` can always be returned.